dpyudha/tiktok-video-analyzer/README.md

 # Video Scraper Service

-A FastAPI service for extracting metadata from TikTok and Instagram videos using yt-dlp.
+A FastAPI service for extracting metadata from TikTok videos using yt-dlp.

 ## Features

-- Extract video metadata from TikTok and Instagram URLs
+- Extract video metadata from TikTok URLs
 - Validate URLs to ensure they're from supported platforms
 - Batch processing of multiple URLs (max 3)
 - RESTful API with proper error handling